Rockets fired at Kabul airport as U.S. Afghan withdrawal enters final stages

 A U.S. airstrike on Friday, the first since the attack, killed two "high-profile" ISIS-K planners and facilitators and wounded another, according to Pentagon officials.

-Sunday morning's strike came after the State Department issued an alert warning people not to come to the airport because of a "specific, credible threat."
+Sunday morning's strike came after the State Department issued an alert warning people not to come to the airport because of a "specific, credible threat" — a similar warning to one issued just hours before the devastating blast at Abbey Gate last week.

 The operations against ISIS-K militants come as the U.S. rushes to evacuate Americans and Afghan allies from the city ahead of President Biden's withdrawal deadline of August 31.
 The White House said the U.S. facilitated the evacuation of 2,900 people from the capital over a 24-hour period beginning Saturday morning, and have helped 114,000 people leave since August 14.